K4mey/openbox-arch/README.md

 This repo contains a few of my dots, the rest of this readme is more like a remider of the things the i usually need to setup my Arch OS.

 ## .bin
-Scripts, right now just a screenshot script the runs scrot and send a notification using one of the /Imagens file.
+Scripts, right now just a screenshot script the runs scrot and send a notification using one of the ~/Pictures/others/ file, xsetwacom.sh sets my Stylus area to the main screen .

 ## .config
 dots, dunst, tint2,termite openbox folder and obmenu-generator is optional if you don't plan to use openbox.